-Anyway, that was the second time in my life I ever found something other than a loose coin waiting to be picked up.
+Anyway, that was only the second time in my life that I ever found something other than a loose coin on the ground.

 The Ethics of Found Money

-To me the answers are totally dependent on the circumstances.
+To me the answer is totally dependent on the circumstances.

-I’m sure a lot of you would disagree with my assertion that a single loose bill as large as $100 aimlessly blowing in the street is a personal, er, windfall.
+I’m sure a lot of you will disagree with my assertion that a single loose bill as large as $100 aimlessly blowing in the street should be considered a personal windfall, no pun intended.

-Before you think I am total heartless ass for making such a claim, let me also say that I do believe that a wad of cash or multiple bills tied up with, say, a rubber band or money clip is not a windfall and as such I would turn it in.
+However, I also believe that a wad of cash, or multiple bills tied up with, say, a rubber band or a money clip is absolutely not a windfall.
+In those cases, I would certainly turn the currency in.

 If the money is in a wallet, purse or any other container with identification, then I think that money should also be turned in regardless of whether it held $10 or $10,000.

 I’m curious to know what is the most amount of money you have ever found?

 Do you think it’s unethical to keep a loose hundred-dollar bill if you found it at the corner of Main and Elm street and decide not to turn it in to the authorities?
 If so, would you also turn in a loose one-dollar bill to the authorities as well?